 All children in Lower Key Stage Two share the same playtimes and lunchtimes together and the three teams work together on the same curriculum.
 As in Key Stage One, we often have joint Masses, celebrations and events which parents are welcomed to throughout the year.

 We are very conscious that the transition from Year 2 to Year 3 is a big one, and can be very daunting, especially this year, when the children are unable to visit their new upstairs classrooms and meet their new teachers properly.
 Rest assured we will do everything we can to ensure the children settle in as quickly as possible when they are back in school.
 Here are some photographs of key areas in the Lower Key Stage Two department to help you and your child/children to get to know their new environment.

 1. This is the Key Stage Two door.
-All children in Key Stage Two enter through this door.
+All children in Years 3 & 4 will enter through this door.
 Lower Key Stage Two children access their classrooms via the staircase inside this door.
 Staff are available on the door every morning to greet the children, and to take any messages you might have for your child's teacher.
 Children in Team Navy (Mrs Williams) also leave through this door at 3pm.

 2. This is the central door.
 Children in Team Teal (Ms Green) and Team Sapphire (Ms Brookes) leave through this door at 3pm.
 This staircase and door are also used by these classes at playtimes and lunchtimes.

 3. This is the Lower Key Stage Two Corridor where all three classes are.
 Each classroom also has access to the balcony area.